Matthew Wright (presenter): Other broadcasting and media

 In 2007, Wright was announced as the lead presenter on BBC One's Inside Out programme in the London area.
-He left the programme in 2017 and was replaced by Sean Fletcher.

 In September 2011, Wright joined the Daily Star Sunday as a columnist, but was dropped by the newspaper in March 2012.

 In November 2013, Wright appeared in the 13th series of I'm a Celebrity...Get Me Out of Here!.
 During this time on the series, The Wright Stuff was guest-presented by Richard Madeley for almost a month.
 He was the fourth participant to be voted out of the series in a double eviction with campmate Vincent Simone on 3 December.

-In February 2014, Wright hosted The Big Benefits Row: Live on Channel 5, a debate broadcast live from 9:00pm with guests including Ken Livingstone, Annabel Giles, Edwina Currie and Katie Hopkins.

-In September 2018, Wright joined national speech station talkRADIO presenting weekday afternoons.
+In September 2018, Wright joined national speech station Talkradio presenting weekday afternoons.
 He left the station in March 2020.
+In November 2023, Wright replaced Andrew Castle on Weekend Breakfast at LBC.

 Personal life

 Wright's first marriage ended in a bitter legal battle that he said "made me wary of relationships".
-In 2003, he started a relationship with Closer columnist Caroline Monk.
+In 2003, he started a relationship with Closer columnist Caroline Monk, who later competed on the reality television series Big Brother.
 He met his second wife, Amelia Gatte, at a garden party held by their mutual friend Miriam Stoppard.
 They married in 2010.
-In 2013, they revealed they were trying to conceive a baby with the help of in vitro fertilization but three of their IVF pregnancies so far had ended in a miscarriage.
+In November 2013, they stated they were trying to conceive a baby with the help of in vitro fertilisation but three of their IVF pregnancies so far had ended in a miscarriage.
 His wife is unable to become pregnant naturally following an ectopic pregnancy.
-In September 2018 it was announced they are expecting their first child.
+In September 2018 it was announced they were expecting their first child.
 Their daughter, Cassady, was born in January 2019.

 Despite his relationships with women, Wright has said that he is "a slightly camp man.
 I can't be any other way, so if people want to imagine that they're my gay lovers, more power to them."
 Wright has said that "everyone thinks I'm gay".

 Wright is a fan of live music and regularly attends concerts.
 In 2003, he performed on stage with his favourite band, Hawkwind, at the London Astoria, after interviewing the band's frontman Dave Brock on radio.
 He is now a friend of the band.
 He also released a single with them, "Spirit of the Age", in 2006, and is credited on their album Take Me To Your Leader, released the same year.
-A fan of progressive rock, Wright was the host of Prog magazine's annual "Progressive Music Awards" for four years until 2017.
+A fan of progressive rock, Wright was the host of Prog magazine's annual Progressive Music Awards for four years until 2017.